Stephen Kenny (football manager): Republic of Ireland

 On 3 September 2020, Kenny's first game in charge of the Republic of Ireland's national team against Bulgaria in the UEFA Nations League ended in a 1–1 draw.
-On 8 October, Ireland lost to Slovakia 4–2 on penalties in the UEFA Euro 2020 play-off semi-final in Bratislava.
+On 8 October, Ireland lost 4–2 on penalties to Slovakia in the UEFA Euro 2020 play-off semi-final in Bratislava.
 The Republic of Ireland completed 2020 with a record of 4 draws and 4 defeats.
 In March 2021, Ireland played two 2022 FIFA World Cup qualifiers, with a loss of 3–2 to Serbia and a 1–0 home defeat at the hands of Luxembourg.

 On 1 September 2021, Ireland led Portugal 1–0 in their third 2022 FIFA World Cup qualifier in Estádio Algarve with two minutes to play in normal time.
 The side ended up losing 2–1, with Cristiano Ronaldo scoring two late goals.
 Next, Ireland were only able to draw 1-1 at home with Azerbaijan; a late equaliser from Shane Duffy salvaged a point for the Irish against the team ranked 117th in the world.

 On 9 October 2021, Ireland won 3–0 away to the same country in the reverse fixture and three days later on 12 October, Kenny's squad defeated Qatar 4–0 in a friendly.
 On 14 November 2021, Ireland completed their qualification campaign for the 2022 FIFA World Cup with a 3–0 win away to Luxembourg, but still came third, eight points below Portugal.

 On 9 March 2022, Kenny signed a new contract with Ireland to remain in charge until after UEFA Euro 2024.
 In June 2022, Ireland played four 2022–23 UEFA Nations League fixtures.
 The campaign started with a 1–0 loss away to Armenia, ranked 92nd in the world, followed by a 1–0 loss at home to Ukraine, before defeating Scotland 3-0.
 The win over Scotland was Ireland's first competitive home win in three years and their first competitive win at home to a side ranked above them since the win against Bosnia in the UEFA Euro 2016 qualifying play-offs in November 2015.
 The last of the four games was a 1–1 draw against Ukraine in Łódź.